 Since 1983, the Highway Trust Fund has had two sub-accounts: a Mass Transit Account, and everything not in the Mass Transit Account (the latter is colloquially referred to as the “Highway Account”).

-The systemic imbalance between Trust Fund receipts and spending that has existed since the mid-2000s is predicted to cause the Trust Fund to run out of cash (again) sometime in 2021 unless Congress increases taxes significantly, cuts spending drastically, or provides yet another transfer from general revenues.
+The systemic imbalance between Trust Fund receipts and spending that has existed since the mid-2000s is projected by the Congressional Budget Office to cause the Trust Fund to run out of cash (again) sometime in 2028 unless Congress increases taxes significantly, cuts spending drastically, or provides yet another transfer from general revenues.

 Section 9503(b)(1) of the Internal Revenue Code provides that the receipts of five federal excise taxes are (eventually) deposited in the Highway Trust Fund: